 Complete, he introduced me to IDA Pro -

-great feats in reverse engineering Windows executables… With IDA Pro at hand, I
+reprogramming Windows executables… With IDA Pro at hand, I was well on my

-was well on my way to hacking for the PC platform with ease.
-Who could resist
+way to fan-translating for the PC platform with ease.
+Who could resist with all

 Thus, chance meetings, world changing events, gaining the motivation and now